ndenev/logenqueue/README.md

 logenqueue
 ==========

-Enqueue syslog and gelf udp messages to AMQP for Graylog2 to consume
+logenqueue is a daemon that listens for Syslog and GELF messages via UDP.
+The messages are then enqueued in AMQP exchange.
+The Syslog messages are converted to GELF to present the sending host name.